emerge-lang/compiler/roadmap.md

 This file describes the Items that are next on the TODO list. **This list is NOT EXHAUSTIVE!**

+1. Refactor typechecking process
+   Instead of calling `validate(context)` all the time (which is not only insufficient but also horribly slow), create a type `BoundExpression` that is bound to a compile time context.
+It keeps all the information derived thereof; things then become easier with `expression.boundTo(contex).type` instead of `expression.determineType(context)`.
 1. InvocationExpression
 2. Scope modifier PURE
    nothrow will be implemented analogous later on; this is just to figure out the API